 - In the bowl of a stand mixer, or in a large bowl with a spatula, mix the butter and sugar until well-blended.

-- Add the vanilla extract, mix, then add the cornflour-water mix, flour, cacao powder, and baking powder.
+Add the vanilla extract, mix, then add the cornstarch-water mix, flour, cacao powder, and baking powder.
 Mix until combined, and then stir in the chocolate chips.

 - On a cookie sheet lined with parchment paper, drop 3/4-inch balls of dough at least an inch apart(don't worry too much about shaping them, just dropping them with a rounded spoon is fine, or use your fingers.
 The cookies will spread as they bake.)